nergmada/planning-wiki/docs/reference/planners/COLIN/main.md

-# POPF: Partial Order Planning Forwards
+# COLIN: COntinuous LINear planner
 [return to homepage](../../../readme.md) | [Report a problem with this guide](https://github.com/nergmada/pddl-reference/issues/new/choose)